HwWobbe/hello-world/README.md

 Just a preliminary comment ... <br>
 ...
 I use wiki(s) a lot; especvially TiddlyWik!

+<h3> ... </h3>
+Current (novice) issues ...
+* For now, use the wiki(s) for "just text" to reduce frivolus Commits.
+* research how to host a TW file here.
+* stay focused on Content creation (not program enhanxcements)
+* Make sure to use local versions that sync (in case of CloudLoss)
+* make a weekly Commit, if only as an activity indicator.
+* 2017-02-19: Added a picture

 <hr>
 <h2> learning activities ... </h2>